ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

 * Nodes are deployed using a **prebaked image** that includes all the required LSF and system packages.

-* Customers cannot bring their **own configured custom image** to provision the compute nodes.
+* Users do not have the flexibility to bring their own images (BYOI) with a pre-installed additional tools, software, or dependencies tailored to their specific workloads.

 * Dynamic node provisioning is also fully integrated into the PAYGo model through the **LSF Resource Connector**, ensuring that scaling operations use the same billing metrics.